- Contact information

 - For information on the wildlife areas, contact:

 Hay River Wildlife Area

-Hay River Wildlife Area is a 121 acre property approximately 1.5 miles east of Wheeler on State Hwy.
-170. This property may be accessed through a parking area located on the south side of Hwy.
-170. The Hay River flows through this property from northwest to southeast and, along with the associated wetland/marsh, is the dominant feature on this wildlife area.
+Hay River Wildlife Area is a 121-acre property approximately 1.5 miles east of Wheeler on State Highway 170.
+This property may be accessed through a parking area located on the south side of Highway 170.
+The Hay River flows through this property from northwest to southeast and, along with the associated wetland/marsh, is the dominant feature on this wildlife area.
 The remaining portion of the property is primarily wooded.

 Acquisition of land for the Hay River Wildlife Area occurred in the early 1960s.
 The purpose was to protect and provide public access to Hay River and the associated wetland complex.